Reference guide

 Linked adapters appear with up to two rows for each read, one for each constituent adapter for which a match has been found.
 To be able to see which of the two adapters a row describes, the adapter name in column 8 is modified: If the row describes a match of the 5’ adapter, the string ;1 is added.
 If it describes a match of the 3’ adapter, the string ;2 is added.
 If there are two rows, the 5’ match always comes first.

-New in version 1.9: Columns 9-11 were added.
+Added in version 1.9: Columns 9-11 were added.

-New in version 2.8: Linked adapters in info files work.
+Added in version 2.8: Linked adapters in info files work.

-New in version 3.4: Column 12 (revcomp flag) added
+Added in version 3.4: Column 12 (revcomp flag) added

 Properly paired reads